In China, the market for prepared dishes is flourishing.

-Although the market is growing there are a lot of preconceived ideas about premade food: tastes wrong, bad for health, and so on.
+Although the market is growing there are a lot of preconceived ideas about premade food: tastes wrong, is bad for health, and so on.
 It is important for premade food brands to counter these ideas in order to make it on the market with direct consumers and with distributors.
-It does not matter if you are looking for a wholesalers or wish to sell directly to consumers, building your reputation online is the number one step to make it in China.
+It does not matter if you are looking for a wholesaler or wish to sell directly to consumers, building your reputation online is the number one step to making it in China.

-In 2021, Chinese citizens spend on average time is five hours and 20 minutes per day.
-They do many activities on the web and companies leveraged this trend to create the business, in fact, the Chinese digital eco-system is huge, and is easy to lose your way inside it.
+In 2021, Chinese citizens spend an average time is five hours and 20 minutes per day.
+They do many activities on the web and companies leverage this trend to create a business, in fact, the Chinese digital ecosystem is huge, and is easy to lose your way inside it.
 Chinese users do everything online and have to choose among different apps for doing everything.